snowyu/amforth/doc/source/TG/recipes/TI-Launchpad430.rst

    Re-run with --allow-fw-update to perform a firmware update.
    tilib: device initialization failed

-Now have to update the programming module on the launchpad.
+Now you have to update the programming module on the launchpad.
 Be aware that this is a potentially dangerous action, it may seem to brick the chip (if not, you're lucky) if something goes wrong: